Women and people with a uterus aged 17 to 26 can get contraception for free.

 Where to get condoms

-Condoms are not included in this particular service but using condoms correctly and every time you have sex will reduce your risk of getting an STI.
+Condoms are not included in this scheme but using condoms correctly and every time you have sex will reduce your risk of getting an STI.

 The HSE provides condoms to a range of services for free distribution.